Summary

 - any edits to a content module (either from your original course, or from the copied course) changes all versions of the module

-- You can edit the copied course settings, and add new modules: these changes do not affect the original course
+- you can edit the copied course settings, and add new modules.
+These changes do not affect the original course

 Creating a copy of a course within a portal is a way to share core content, then